ioam/svn-history/topographica-win/create_installer/README.txt

 =====================================

 (1) First you need to be using a copy that has been set up to
     work under SVN.
-This means you have topographica-win\ inside the topographica\ directory, you have run setup.bat in the setup_cvs_copy\ directory, and you've checked it all works!
+This means you have already followed the instructions in topographica-win\setup_cvs_copy\README.txt

 (2) You also need to have msys. topographica-win\ includes a
     ready-made msys setup and instructions in the msys\ directory.